 Unless the child is looked after by the local authority, you could ask the parents to pay child maintenance, because they remain financially responsible for the child throughout the time that they are living with you.

-During 2014, charges will be introduced for people who pay or receive child maintenance through the Child Maintenance Service (which replaces the Child Support Agency).
+During 2014, charges have been introduced for people who pay or receive child maintenance through the Child Maintenance Service (which replaces the Child Support Agency).
 For more information about these charges click here.

 Child Maintenance Options

 Telephone: 0800 988 0988 Monday to Friday 8am-8pm, Saturday 9am-4pm